 About depression in children

 Children who have the right care can recover from depression.
 Your GP can connect you and your child with professionals who can help.
-And your love and support also plays a big part in helping your child recover.
+And your love and support plays a big part in helping your child recover.

 If your child says anything about suicide or self-harm – like ‘I wish I was dead’ or ‘I don’t want to wake up anymore’ – you should take this seriously.
-Seek professional help straight away from your GP or your local child and adolescent mental health service, or ring Lifeline 131 114.
+Seek professional help straight away from your GP or your local child and adolescent mental health service, or ring Lifeline on 131 114.
 If you’re really worried about your child or yourself, call 000 and ask for help, or go to the nearest emergency department.

-Signs and symptoms of depression in children
+Signs of depression in children

 If you notice any of the following signs in your child, and these signs last longer than about 2 weeks, your child might have depression.